BlastSlimey/Archipelago/worlds/sonic_rush/docs/setup_en.md

   [here](https://github.com/ArchipelagoMW/Archipelago/releases)
 - A .nds file for the USA version of Sonic Rush

+## Optional software

+- Universal Tracker (check UT's `#future-game-design` thread in the discord server for instructions)

 ## Configuring your YAML file

 ### What is a YAML file and why do I need one?